WildRage1369/neocities/README.md

-# neocities
+# WildRage's WildPage
-Personal site made as a technical challenge to make an OS in a webpage
+Personal site made as a technical challenge to make an OS in a webpage!